T-72 vs M1 Abrams — Why the Gulf War Was Not Even Close

 T-72 Descendants Today — Has the Gap Closed?

 The T-72 is not a bad tank.
 It was never a bad tank.
-In 1991, Iraq had bad T-72s, badly trained crews, bad doctrine, and faced one of the best-trained armored forces in the world equipped with technology that was simply beyond anything Iraq could counter.
+In 1991, Iraq had bad T-72s, badly trained crews, bad doctrine, and ran into one of the best-prepared armored forces ever fielded.
 The M1 Abrams didn’t win because it was American.
-It won because every layer of the system — training, doctrine, ammunition, optics, crew quality — was pointed in the same direction at the same time.
-That’s the lesson of 73 Easting.
-That’s the lesson of Medina Ridge.
-And it’s one that defense planners are still learning from today.
+It won because every layer of the system — training, doctrine, ammunition, optics, crew quality — was pointed in the same direction simultaneously.

 Stay in the loop